isc-projects/bind9/doc/notes/notes-9.19.23.rst

 Bug Fixes
 ~~~~~~~~~

+- Some DNSSEC key rollovers were slowed down erroneously.
+This has been fixed.
+  :gl:`#4552`

 - Some ISO 8601 durations were accepted erroneously, leading to shorter
   durations than expected.
 This has been fixed. :gl:`#4624`